The Technology Expectations Gap in Premium Medicine

 The cumulative effect of these individual technology expectations is a broader truth that the most successful concierge practices have internalized: in 2026, practice technology is not separate from the patient experience.
 It is the patient experience, for a significant and growing portion of the interactions that define the concierge relationship.
 The patient who messages their physician, schedules an appointment, reviews lab results, and speaks with the after-hours phone agent may interact with the practice's technology more frequently in a given month than they interact with the physician in person.
 Each of these digital moments shapes their perception of the practice's quality, attentiveness, and alignment with their expectations.

 This reality elevates the EMR and practice technology decision from a back-office operational choice to a strategic brand decision.
-The platform a concierge practice selects determines the quality of the patient portal, the sophistication of the communication experience, the seamlessness of scheduling, the presence of the physician during encounters, and the accessibility of the practice outside of office hours.
+The platform a concierge practice selects determines the quality of the patient portal, the sophistication of the communication experience, the coherence of scheduling, the presence of the physician during encounters, and the accessibility of the practice outside of office hours.
 It is, in aggregate, the infrastructure upon which the premium patient experience is built.